SpaceBurritos/udacity_pointer_controller/README.md

 The `--media_type` is where you specify the type of media that you are going to use, either: a webcam or a video file (This is required)
 The `--speed` is where you specify the speed of the cursor, the three options are: slow, medium or fast (fast by default)
 The `--precision` is where you specify the precision of the mouse, there are three options: low, medium or high (high by default)
-The `--get_perf_counts` is used to show the time taken by the different parts of the different inference models used this can be either true or false (false by default)
+The `--device` is where you specify the hardware that will be used to run the project The `--get_perf_counts` is used to show the time taken by the different parts of the different inference models used this can be either true or false (false by default)
 The `--iterations` is used for testing purposes, it iterates over the video file (1 by default)